A characterization of normal 3-pseudomanifolds with at most two singularities: Introduction

 \section{Introduction}

-For a $d$-dimensional finite simplicial complex $\Delta$, $g_2(\Delta)$ is defined by $g_2=f_1-(d+1)f_0 + \binom{d+2}{2}$, where $f_0$ and $f_1$ count vertices and edges of $\Delta$.
-The study on $g_2$ has been illuminated in a different prospect due to the lower bound conjectures for 3- and 4-manifolds by Walkup \cite{Walkup} in 1970.
-He proved that for any closed and connected triangulated $3$-manifold $\Delta$, $g_2(\Delta)\geq 0$ and the equality occurs if and only if $\Delta$ is a triangulation of a stacked sphere.
-Barnette \cite{Barnette1, Barnette2, Barnette3} proved that if $\Delta$ is the boundary complex of a simplicial $(d+1)$- polytope, or more generally a triangulation of a connected d-manifold then $g_2(\Delta)\geq 0$.
-In 1987, Kalai \cite{Kalai} proved that if $\Delta$ is a normal pseudomanifold of dimension at least 3 with two dimensional link as stacked spheres, then for any face $\sigma\in\Delta$ of co-dimension at least 3, the inequality $g_2(\Delta)\geq g_2(\lk (\sigma))$ holds and therefore the non-negativity of $g_2$ holds in such class.
-Fogelsanger's thesis \cite{Fogelsanger} implies that the result is true for any $d$-dimensional normal pseudomanifold.
-In \cite[pages 211--212]{Gromov}, Gromov has similar work on the non-negativity of $g_2$.
+For a $d$-dimensional finite simplicial complex $K$, $g_2(K)$ is defined by $g_2:=f_1-(d+1)f_0 + \binom{d+2}{2}$, where $f_0$ and $f_1$ denote the number of vertices and edges in $K$.
+The study on $g_2$ has been illuminated in a different prospect due to the lower bound conjecture for 3- and 4-manifolds by Walkup \cite{Walkup} in 1970.
+He proved that for any closed and connected triangulated $3$-manifold $K$, $g_2(K)\geq 0$, and the equality occurs if and only if $K$ is a triangulation of a stacked sphere.
+Barnette \cite{Barnette1, Barnette2, Barnette3} proved that if $K$ is the boundary complex of a simplicial $(d+1)$-polytope or, more generally, a triangulation of a connected $d$-manifold, then $g_2(K)\geq 0$.
+In \cite{Kalai}, Kalai proved that if $K$ is a normal pseudomanifold of dimension at least 3 with the 2-dimensional links as triangulated spheres, then $g_2(K)\geq g_2(\lk (\sigma))$ for every face $\sigma$ of co-dimension at least 3.
+Fogelsanger's results in \cite[Chapter 8]{Fogelsanger} made it possible to remove the restriction on 2-dimensional links.
+Therefore, $g_2(K) \geq 0$ for every normal $d$-pseudomanifold $K$.
+In \cite{Gromov}, Gromov has similar work on the non-negativity of $g_2$.

-Several classification results on manifolds and normal pseudomanifolds are known for several values of $g_2$.
-In \cite{Swartz2008}, Swartz proved that the number of combinatorial manifolds (up to PL-homeomorphism) of a given dimension $d$ with an upper bound on $g_2$ is finite.
-The combinatorial description of $d$-dimensional normal pseudomanifolds are known due to Kalai \cite{Kalai} $(g_2 = 0)$, Nevo and Novinsky \cite{NevoNovinsky} $(g_2 = 1)$ and Zheng \cite{Zheng} $(g_2 = 2)$ and in all the three cases $\Delta$ is the boundary of a simplicial polytope.
+Based on values of $g_{2}$, several classifications of combinatorial manifolds and normal pseudomanifolds are studied in the literature.
+In \cite{Swartz2008}, Swartz proved that the number of combinatorial manifolds, up to PL-homeomorphism, of a given dimension $d$ with an upper bound on $g_2$, is finite.
+The combinatorial characterizations of normal $d$-pseudomanifolds are known due to Kalai \cite{Kalai} (for $g_2 = 0$), Nevo and Novinsky \cite{NevoNovinsky} (for $g_2 = 1$), and Zheng \cite{Zheng} (for $g_2 = 2$).
+In all three cases, the normal pseudomanifold is the boundary complex of a simplicial polytope.
 The classification of all triangulated pseudomanifolds of dimension $d$ with at most $d + 4$ vertices can be found in \cite{BagchiDatta98}.
-Further, several related works can also be found in \cite{NovikSwartz, Swartz2009, TayWhiteWhiteley}.
-The very next thing people can think of is the structure of normal pseudomanifolds if the number of singular vertices varies.
+For further developments in this direction, one may refer to \cite{NovikSwartz, Swartz2009, TayWhiteWhiteley}.